Gotha (district): Partnerships

 Since 1990 the district has a partnership with the district Main-Kinzig in Hessen, Germany.

 Coat of arms

 The coat of arms shows Friedenstein Castle in the top, the largest Baroque building located in the city of Gotha.
-The wavy line below symbolizes the Leina canal, which was built 1366 to 1369 from Schönau to Gotha, to bring water into the city.
+The wavy line below symbolizes the Leina canal, which was built from 1366 to 1369 from Schönau to Gotha, to bring water into the city.
 The star at the bottom was the symbol of the Duchy of Saxe-Gotha-Altenburg.

-The coat of arms was granted 28 June 1991.
+The coat of arms was granted on 28 June 1991.